Enkhdavaa/Resume-Typst/EnkhdavaaBatlkhagva.typ

     _ICT Netherlands B.V._\
     #term[Jan 2021 --- Present][Eindhoven, NL]

-    - Designed and developed 3D virtual hardware simulator for testing the control software of a factory.
     - Created an infrastructure strategy for using Model-Based-Testing at Thermo Fisher Scientific.
-    - Created state transition models for different subsystems for Thermo Fisher Scientific.
+    - Created state transition models for testing various subsystems of the TEM microscope at Thermo Fisher Scientific.
+    - Designed and developed 3D virtual hardware simulator for testing the control software of a factory at ICT Group.

     ==== .NET C\#, Unity 3D, C++